ACFR-RPG/JetsonORIN3DRecon/readme.md

 The ZED demo `zed_demo.py` is based on the ARkit demo example provided in the NeuralRecon repository, with the added functionality of data collection using a connected ZED camera.

-To run the example, copy the NeuralRecon folder on to the NeuralRecon repository.
-Ensure the PATH variable in the config file is pointing to where you want the data to be saved.
+To run the example, copy the NeuralRecon folder on to the NeuralRecon repository (No files should be overwritten).
+Ensure the `PATH` variable in the config file is pointing to where you want the data to be saved.
 Then,
 ```
 python zed_demo.py --cfg ./config/zed_demo.yaml
 ```